Top Kris Bryant Prospect Cards Available Now

 The first Kris Bryant cards came out in 2012.
 The 2012 Panini USA Baseball box set has a bunch of options, including autographs and memorabilia cards.
 Bryant also has an autographed jersey card in 2012 Playoff Prime Cuts.

 The floodgates opened in 2013 as the USA Baseball cards continued as well as the first Kris Bryant cards featuring him as a pro.
 Many collectors were disappointed to see that the hard-hitting third baseman wasn't a major part of 2013 Bowman Draft Picks & Prospects.
 He does have a couple of cards in the set -- his first in a Cubs uniform -- but not a Bowman Chrome Autograph.
-Although not guaranteed, it's likely these will come in 2014 Bowman Baseball as Bryant was featured among the initial details released for the set.

 For those not wanting to wait until then, below is a detailed look at some of the top Kris Bryant cards you can get right now.